TritonDataCenter/node-getopt/README.md

 This function scans "argv" starting at the current value of "optind" and returns an object describing the next argument based on the following cases:

-    o If the end of command line arguments is reached, an undefined value is returned.
+- If the end of command line arguments is reached, an undefined value is returned.
 The end of arguments is signified by a single '-' argument, a single '--' argument, an argument that's neither an option nor a previous option's argument, the end of argv, or an error.

-    o If an unrecognized command line option is found (i.e. an option character not defined in "optstring"), the returned object's "option" member is just "?".  "optopt" is set to the unrecognized option letter.  "error" is set to a true value.
+- If an unrecognized command line option is found (i.e. an option character not defined in "optstring"), the returned object's "option" member is just "?".  "optopt" is set to the unrecognized option letter.  "error" is set to a true value.

-    o If a known command line option is found and the option takes no arguments then the returned object's "option" member is the option's short name (i.e.  the single character specifier in "optstring").
+- If a known command line option is found and the option takes no arguments then the returned object's "option" member is the option's short name (i.e.  the single character specifier in "optstring").

-    o If a known command line option is found and that option takes an argument and the argument is also found, then the returned object's "option" member is the option's short name and the "optarg" member contains the argument's value.
+- If a known command line option is found and that option takes an argument and the argument is also found, then the returned object's "option" member is the option's short name and the "optarg" member contains the argument's value.

-    o If a known command line option is found and that option takes an argument but the argument is not found, then the returned object's "option" member is "?" unless the first character of "optstring" was a colon, in which case the "option" member is set to ":".
+- If a known command line option is found and that option takes an argument but the argument is not found, then the returned object's "option" member is "?" unless the first character of "optstring" was a colon, in which case the "option" member is set to ":".
 Either way, the "optopt" member is set to the option character that caused the error and "error" is set to a true value.

 Departures from POSIX
 --------

-    o Global state in the C implementation (e.g., optind, optarg, and optopt) is encapsulated in the BasicParser object.  optind is available as a method call on the parser object.  optarg and optopt are returned directly by getopt().
+- Global state in the C implementation (e.g., optind, optarg, and optopt) is encapsulated in the BasicParser object.  optind is available as a method call on the parser object.  optarg and optopt are returned directly by getopt().

-    o Rather than returning an integer or character, getopt() returns an object with the "option" field corresponding to the processed option character and possibly the additional "optarg" and "optopt" fields.
+- Rather than returning an integer or character, getopt() returns an object with the "option" field corresponding to the processed option character and possibly the additional "optarg" and "optopt" fields.
 If an error occurs on a particular option, "error" is also set.
 If an error occurs on no particular option or if the end of input is encountered, undefined is returned.

-    o Long option forms are supported as described above.
+- Long option forms are supported as described above.
 This introduces an additional error case which is where an argument of the form --option=value is encountered, where "option" does not take a value.

-    o POSIX starts "optind" at 1, since argv[0] is generally the name of the command and options start at argv[1].
+- POSIX starts "optind" at 1, since argv[0] is generally the name of the command and options start at argv[1].
 This implementation starts "optind" at 2, since argv[0] is generally the path to the node binary and argv[1] is the path to the script, so options start with argv[2].

 Examples